Key-to-Code/Textura-ai/README.md

 Responsive Design: Fully optimized for all devices and browsers, providing a smooth experience whether on desktop, tablet, or mobile.

-Dark Mode Support: Automatic theme detection and manual toggle for comfortable viewing in any lighting condition.

 Accessibility: Designed with ARIA labels, full keyboard navigation, and screen reader compatibility to ensure inclusivity for all users.

 Multi-language UI: Supports 10+ languages, allowing users to operate the extension in their preferred language.